Mac and Charlie Die: Part 2

-A memorial is held for Mac and Charlie at Paddy's, with only Mac and Charlie's mothers (Lynn Marie Stewart and Sandy Martin) and the rest of the gang attending, while Mac and Charlie watch through the air ducts.
+A memorial is held for Mac and Charlie at Paddy's, with only Mac and Charlie's mothers (Sandy Martin and Lynn Marie Stewart, respectively) and the rest of the gang attending, while Mac and Charlie watch through the air ducts.
 While Frank mourns, Dee believes that Mac and Charlie are still alive.
 Commuting on a bus after her car was destroyed, Dee sees Mac and Charlie on the streets and confronts them on Paddy's rooftop later that night.
 Mac reveals to her that his father has been released from prison and that she would have to fake her death to avoid Luther as well.

-Meanwhile, Dennis is eager to move on from on Mac and finds a new roommate, Jan (Keir O'Donnell), a mysterious European.
+Meanwhile, Dennis is eager to move on from Mac and finds a new roommate, Jan (Keir O'Donnell), a mysterious European.
 He promises Dennis extravagant European-style sex parties and brings two German women in underwear to party at the apartment.
 Mac and Charlie watch from the outside, with Mac becoming jealous of how quickly Dennis has moved on from him.
 The two later witness Frank coping with losing Charlie by using a mannequin lookalike.
-Meanwhile, Dee attempts to fake her death by telling Dennis she's going on a jog alone by herself at night, but he ignores her.
+Meanwhile, Dee attempts to fake her death by telling Dennis she is going on a jog alone by herself at night, but he ignores her.

 Mac, Charlie, and Dee meet up at Paddy's and retreat to the back office when Dennis and Jan enter with a group of women to hold an anonymous sex party; Frank enters with the Charlie mannequin as well.
 Furious at Dennis having fun without them, Mac, Charlie, and Dee decide that they will scare them by pretending to be ghosts.
 Jan tells Dennis that he has arranged for Dennis to use the glory hole.
 Dennis is excited, only for him to find out that Jan had arranged for him and Frank to use the hole.
 Disgusted, the two men proceed to kick Jan and the girls out of the bar.
-Mac, Charlie, and Dee then enter the bar with firecrackers to scare Frank and Dennis, but Dennis reveals that he knew they weren't dead because he was able to hear them speaking and see them through the windows, and was only getting a new roommate to annoy Mac.
+Mac, Charlie, and Dee then enter the bar with firecrackers to scare Frank and Dennis, but Dennis reveals that he knew they were not dead because he was able to hear them speaking and see them through the windows, and was only getting a new roommate to annoy Mac.
 Charlie then expresses concern that Luther may be still coming after them, but Frank reads a letter left by Luther on Paddy's door: he has fled to Tijuana and asks Mac to stay as far away from him as possible.